mchjohnson13/StockAnalysis/README.md

 ##Summary

 1. What are the advantages or disadvantages of refactoring code?
-  *
+During the initial process of writing code, there's much more focus on getting it to work properly.
+In many cases this means that efficiency and readability take a hit.
+By refactoring a script that works the coder can make it more efficient by using or reworking loops and shortening conditionals.
+In doing this the amount of memory used to run the script can be cut down which could also decrease the amount of time it takes to run.
+Additionally, the coder can pay more attention to readability and commenting.
+It takes extra time and effort to do this, but in the long run seems worth it.

 2. How do these pros and cons apply to refactoring the original VBA script?
-  *
+In this project, refactoring the code allowed for the same data to be analyzed in a shorter amount of time.